-The Rebuilding American Infrastructure with Sustainability and Equity, or RAISE is a Discretionary Grant program administered by the US Department of Transportation (USDOT).
-The RAISE grant program focuses on promoting investment in neighborhoods that have historically suffered from racist federal policies, such as redlining that prevented residents from attaining wealth.
+The Rebuilding American Infrastructure with Sustainability and Equity, or RAISE is a discretionary grant program administered by the U.S. Department of Transportation (USDOT).
+The RAISE grant program focuses on promoting investment in neighborhoods that have historically suffered from racist federal policies, such as redlining, that prevented residents from attaining wealth.
 Grants are awarded on a highly competitive basis.
 On August 11, 2022, the Biden-Harris Administration announced 166 awardees, including the City of Pittsburgh.

-The project entitled “New Pathways to Equity” will fund the construction of multiple improvements to the public right-of-way of the Hill District, as outlined in the grant application.
+The project entitled “New Pathways to Equity” will fund the construction of multiple improvements to the public right-of-way in the Hill District, as outlined in the grant application.
 Improvements will include the reconstruction of intersections, street corridors, and city steps and will include the installation of traffic calming measures, sidewalks, and green infrastructure.

-Total grant amount and breakdown
+Total grant amount and breakdown:

-The city has been awarded a total of $11,320,000 in grant funding and will utilize another $2,830,000 from the American Rescue Plan as a local match.
-The total project cost is estimated to be $14,150,000.
+The city has been awarded a total of $11.32 million in grant funding and will utilize another $2.83 million from the American Rescue Plan as a local match.
+The total project cost is estimated to be $14.15 million.

 Improvements include pedestrian accessibility and crossing improvements, restoration of city steps, smart signal infrastructure for enhanced and reliable transit service and connectivity, intersection redesign, and streetscape improvements on the Centre Avenue corridor.

-Improvements will also include street beautification, pedestrian-scale LED lighting, green infrastructure (an approach to water management that protects, restores, or mimics the natural water cycles such as tree boxes, planters, permeable pavement, rain gardens, etc.), high-visibility crosswalks, transit access and amenities, ADA-compliant curb ramps, necessary street & paving rehabilitation (ie., curb and gutter removal and replacement, mill and overlays, pavement surface treatments, full depth pavement replacement, and pavement related storm drainage facilities), and sidewalk reconstruction.
+Improvements will also include street beautification, pedestrian-scale LED lighting, green infrastructure (an approach to water management that protects, restores, or mimics the natural water cycles such as tree boxes, planters, permeable pavement, rain gardens, etc.), high-visibility crosswalks, transit access and amenities, ADA-compliant curb ramps, necessary street & paving rehabilitation (i.e., curb and gutter removal and replacement, mill and overlays, pavement surface treatments, full depth pavement replacement, and pavement related storm drainage facilities), and sidewalk reconstruction.